Last updated:

 Law Reports:

 IALS holds series of the official Ugandan Law Reports since the colonial era.
-All series are duly listed in the library catalogue and can be accessed either by the title entry or class mark which is GI3.G.1.
+All series are duly listed in the library catalogue.
 They include:

 The following constitute the Un-Official Reports: